 Sample Cappfinity numerical reasoning test - Free

 Try one of our free tests to see how they help you improve.

-Capp have taken the traditional format of an adaptive psychometric assessment and added a few new question styles, which have made a welcome change amongst candidates and employers.
-If you are used to other publishers' tests, such as SHL and Saville Assessment, you might get a surprise when you come to take your Capp test.
-The time limit has been removed and this is the main difference between Capp tests and most other aptitude test assessments.
+Cappfinity have taken the traditional format of an adaptive psychometric assessment and added a few new question styles, which have made a welcome change amongst candidates and employers.
+If you are used to other publishers' tests, such as SHL and Saville Assessment, you might get a surprise when you come to take your Cappfinity test.
+The time limit has been removed and this is the main difference between Cappfinity tests and most other aptitude test assessments.
 Rather, the time you require to complete the test is counted.
 You can choose to continue to the next question at your leisure.
-The most commonly used Capp assessments are their numerical, verbal and critical reasoning tests:
+The most commonly used Cappfinity assessments are their numerical, verbal and critical reasoning tests:

-- Capp numerical reasoning tests: Time is counted, without a time limit imposed.
+- Cappfinity numerical reasoning tests: Time is counted, without a time limit imposed.
 There are three styles of numerical questions throughout the test; pick, type, and rank.
 See below for more details.